Control a simulated vehicle with WASD keys

 Play a game where a dog catches sticks

-Launch an interactive Unity game in your browser
+Play a 2v2 soccer game in your browser

-Control a simulated vehicle with WASD
+Control a simulated vehicle using WASD keys

 This is a vehicle physics simulation built using the PlayCanvas HTML5 game engine.
 It allows users to control a simulated vehicle using the WASD keys, providing a real-time interactive experience.
 The simulation leverages PlayCanvas's powerful 3D capabilities and physics engine to deliver a realistic driving experience directly in a web browser.